mkueh/EasyChemML/README.md

-**In addition, not all modules are publicly available, as these were/are used for projects that have not yet been published yet**
+**In addition, not all modules are public available, as these were/are used for projects that have not yet been published yet**

 \
 \